 From a really young age there was always music playing in the house and I’ve always known I wanted to be a singer, but growing up I was a real Disney kid.
 Anything High School Musical or Camp Rock you can bet I had it.
 So, being younger, I definitely looked up to the likes of Demi Lovato, Miley Cyrus and Zendaya etc. But obviously as I am growing up and finding myself an artist, I am taken back by so many amazing, influential artists such as Kehlani, Kiana Lede, Sabrina Claudio, Raye, Rihanna and so many more just to name a few that push me to become the performer I am today.

-What cover have you enjoyed performing the most?
+What cover do you enjoy performing the most?

 My favourite cover has definitely got to be So Sick by Ne-Yo as it is such a classic, I love the slow, calm R&B styling to it.
 This is also how I discovered Kiana Lede as her version of the song is pure perfection.

 I’d watched the last series and thought it looked like an amazing experience.
 As soon as I found out that there was going to be a second series, I introduced the show to my mum straight away as, obviously, if I got onto the show, she would have to play an extremely big part in it.
 She said that it was an amazing idea and we should definitely go for it!

 Were you nervous before filming started?

 I was more excited then nervous, I just couldn’t wait to get up to London for three weeks and do something that I’d never done before and I was ready to throw myself right in.
 I was the most nervous about meeting the other seven kids as I knew they’d all be crazy talented!
 The only thing I was stressed about was having enough clothes for three weeks!

 What would you say was the highlight from your Got What It Takes journey?